March 3rd, 2021

 • Have they won competitive best paper awards?
 ACM/IEEE distinctions etc...?
 Memberships in academies of science, etc; --Have they been selected to give keynotes/tutorials in top-tier international conferences and/or international advanced schools?

-• Have they worked in relevant industries and/or created any companies?
+• Have they worked in relevant industry and/or created any companies?
 Have they been advisors to governments, the European Commission, the WEF?

-• [For senior researchers in the team] Have they mentored students/junior scientists who have become prominent contributors to the machine learning field?
+• [For senior team members] Have they mentored students/junior scientists who have become prominent contributors to the machine learning field?

 • How well suited is the director of the proposed unit to ensure its sustainability and success?

-• Is there a balance between the number of junior and senior researchers?
+• Is there a balance between the number of junior and senior faculty?

-• Does the unit’s governance give a voice to junior researchers?
+• Does the unit’s governance give a voice to junior faculty?

 • How diverse is the proposed team?